sukrumerey/OpenPNM-Examples/Topology/generate_voronoi_network.md

 ```

-We can also view the network data by creating vtk files to be viewed using ParaView (downloadable at http://www.paraview.org/download/ ).
-It is suggested that version 3.98 is downloaded instead of 4.1).
+We can also view the network data by creating vtk files to be viewed using [ParaView](http://www.paraview.org/download).
 If we visualize our pore network model with phase data included it will look like this:

 ![](http://imgur.com/lmjSHG7.png)

 Spherical glyphs are used to represent the pores and are sized using the pore diameter.
 The water.occupancy data is used to colour the glyphs and those that are un-occupied are set to be invisible using the opacity scale.

-To create the vtk file use ``OpenPNM.export_data(network=pn, file_format='VTK')
+To create the vtk file use ``OpenPNM.export_data(network=pn, file_format='VTK')``